CarlZeidler/Portfolio/Doodlefall/Readme.md

 </details>

 ## Summary
-While this game isn short and was mainly just to explore online functionality and mobile development, it was still fun to experiement a bit with a new type of game control.
+While this game is short and was mainly just to explore online functionality and mobile development, it was still fun to experiement a bit with a new type of game control.